objy-org/platform/README.md

 # SPOO

 SPOO (Single Point of Object) is a JavaScript framework that lets you define custom platforms.
+SPOO is built upon [OBJY](https://objy.io).

 # Quick Example